pierrotm777/Sound_Module/Hardware2/README.md

 # Sound_Module XANY
-This Sound Module use handset channels for all commandes.
+This Sound Module use handset channels for all commandes and X-ANY / BURC encoder.
 This new version accept PWM, but CPPM output and also SBUS, IBUS (Flysky), SUMD (Graupner), SRXL (Multiplex), JETIEX and XANY [(o)](https://github.com/pierrotm777/Sound_Module/blob/main/Hardware2/README.md#o-xany) / BURC [(oo)](https://github.com/pierrotm777/Sound_Module/blob/main/Hardware2/README.md#oo-burc) on theses inputs modes.
 It's possible to command the **Volume**, **Previous sound**, **Next Sound**, **Play/Stop sound** and **Play same sound**.
 For command these fonctions, you need to define 3 or 5 channels.